rpgreview/papersandpaychecks/pnp.md

 **Technological Development**

+> "Technology is dominated by two types of people:  those who understand what they do not manage and those who manage what they do not understand."
+-- Archibald Putt, "Putt's Law and the Successful Technocrat", 2006

 *Papers & Paychecks* is firmly set in the advanced industrial period, anywhere from around 1970 onwards.
 The game is designed to cover the development of a character from their first years in a job until retirement - around a fifty year period.
 Giving some leeway in the starting year of a *Papers and Paychecks* saga, the starting year should be anywhere from 1980 to 2000 and retirement from 2030 to 2050.
 This is, as we know, a a period of significant technological change and as a result the equipment examples also must accurately represent those changes.

 Where appropriate various items of equipment are provided with reference to their time of general introduction to the consumer market and future developments from that point.
 Some of this is inevitably speculative, as if even this designer cannot predict the future with the required level of accuracy.
 Where the description of equipment in the game conflicts with reality, reality wins and The Boss should modify appropriately.
 The game avoids abstract methods of technological developments in favour of concrete examples.